HL7/US-Core/input/pagecontent/general-requirements.md

       - use the appropriate "unknown" concept code from the value set if available
       - if the value set does not have the appropriate “unknown” concept code you must use a concept from the value set otherwise the instance will not be conformant

-        - For the US Core profiles, the following mandatory <span class="bg-success" markdown="1">or conditionally mandatory*</span><!-- new-content --> status elements with required binding have no appropriate "unknown" concept code:
+        - For the US Core profiles, the following mandatory or conditionally mandatory* status elements with required binding have no appropriate "unknown" concept code:
           - `AllergyIntolerance.clinicalStatus`*
           - `Condition.clinicalStatus`*
           - `DocumentReference.status`
           - `Immunization.status`
           - `Goal.lifecycleStatus`

-        *The clinicalStatus element is <span class="bg-success" markdown="1">conditionally mandatory based on resource specific constraints.</span><!-- new-content -->
+        *The clinicalStatus element is conditionally mandatory based on resource specific constraints.

         If one of these status code is missing, a `404` http error code and an OperationOutcome **SHALL** be returned in response to a read transaction on the resource.
 If returning a response to a search, the problematic resource **SHALL** be excluded from the search set and a *warning* OperationOutcome **SHOULD** be included indicating that additional search results were found but could not be compliantly expressed and have been suppressed.